-Montenegro: Debt settlement of EPCG (Electric Power Industry of Montenegro) agreed10.
-January 2014. / SEE Energy News
+Montenegro: Debt settlement of EPCG (Electric Power Industry of Montenegro) agreed, SEE Energy News

 Agreement on how to settle tax debt of Electric Power Industry has been reached, which will be debated in Parliament during the present session, announced the news from the Ministry of Finance.